 Answer:

-As a follow-up to recent Aarhus Compliance Committee cases (e.g. ACCC/C/2010/54), the Commission wrote to all EU Member States, informing them of the findings and reminding them to respect the provisions of the Aarhus Convention on public participation should the need to submit an amended National Renewable Energy Action Plan arise.
+Pending compliance cases against the EU in the ambit of Article 7 are published on the UNECE website.

 XXII.
 Further information on the practical application of the provisions of Article 7

 Provide further information on the practical application of the provisions on public participation in decisions on specific activities in Article 7.